Computer Science (M.A.S.)

 The Master of Computer Science program provides a conceptual and practical education in computer science by combining a broad core curriculum with a variety of options for study.

-The Master of Computer Science builds advanced computer skills to help you become more competitive and open more career opportunities.
+Build advanced computer skills to help you become more competitive and open more career opportunities with a Master of Computer Science at Illinois Tech.
 It can help computer science professionals currently working in business, government, or industry who want to achieve advanced careers goals.
 Recent computer science graduates can extend and deepen their knowledge of the field in order to gain a competitive edge in the job market.
 People without a previous degree in computer science can prepare for a career as a working computer science professional.

 Core courses are organized into three categories of computer science: programming, systems, and theory.
 The degree may be earned strictly through coursework or a master’s project.
 The Master of Computer Science also offers 10 different specializations, should you choose to pursue one.

-The Master of Computer Science builds advanced computer skills to become more competitive in the workforce.
+Build advanced computer skills to become more competitive in the workforce with a Master of Computer Science.
 Courses are organized into three categories: programming, systems, and theory.
 The degree may be earned strictly through coursework or a master’s project.

 The program is designed to advance a professional computer scientist career.
 Career paths vary depending on the specialization.